 Many businesses use global platforms such as HP, Microsoft Azure, IBM or Amazon Web Services as their CSP – which is the connection point to online access.
 This places increased pressure to be able to access these services both quickly, securely and reliably.
 Once a CSP has been selected there are 3 options to connecting the network to this and beyond.

 Option 1: Directly connect CSP to the internet through an internal firewall

 Things to consider: The issue with this, is the connection is via an uncontrolled service of the internet at large, meaning no SLA guarding access and traffic moves across an open channel.

 Option 2: Use a dedicated VPN to connect

 Things to consider: This is a step on from option 1 as traffic now travels through a securely encrypted link.
 However, there are still risks associated.
-There is still no SLA in place and traffic is still travelling across the internet as the pathway.
-Plus, traffic is now directed through an internal firewall, taking valuable resource and potentially impacting processing power and speed.
+There is still no SLA in place and traffic is still traveling across the internet as the pathway.
+Plus, traffic is now directed through an internal firewall, taking valuable resources and potentially impacting processing power and speed.

 Option 3: Implement a direct connection / link to the CSP

-There are a number of factors that can influence your organisation’s connectivity strategy and the path taken.
-Next time you log on at work, stop and take a minute to appreciate the myriad of options your IT team have had to consider getting you there.
+There are a number of factors that can influence your organization’s connectivity strategy and the path taken.
+Next time you log on at work, stop and take a minute to appreciate the myriad of options your IT team has had to consider getting you there.

 For more information about M247 connectivity solutions, contact us today